Jamon78/Full-Stack-Open/part1/README.md

 Full Stack course
 University of Helsinki
-Solututions to exercises of Part1
+Solutions to exercises of Part1